-Property handover checklist for buyers: avoid these common issues
+Property handover checklist for buyers in Dubai

 Purchasing a property in Dubai is exciting, daunting, and often a little overwhelming.
 After months of planning, paperwork, and waiting, you are finally about to get the keys.
 But wait!
 The handover process isn’t just about signing off and moving in.
 If you rush through the process, you may find yourself with some expensive headaches down the road, like a leaking pipe, missing documents, or, worst case, a property that is not even legally ready to be lived in.
 Now, before you grab those keys, here is a simple guide to avoid some of the more common problems buyers have experienced in Dubai when taking possession of their new property.

-“Snagging” is a detailed inspection of your property before you accept it.
+“Property Snagging” is a detailed inspection of your property before you accept it.
 It is more like quality control.
 You’re checking if the property matches what was promised, and if there are any construction or finishing issues.
 You could do this yourself, but unless you know exactly what to look for (and have an eye for detail), you might miss things.
 Many buyers in Dubai hire a professional snagging company for around AED 1,000 to AED 2,000, and honestly, it’s worth it.

 But whether you hire someone or do it yourself, here’s what to look for: